mna/xpgsql/README.md

 The statement may contain $1, $2, etc. placeholders, they will be replaced by the extra arguments provided to the method.

+### `Connection:get(stmt, ...)`

+Combines a call to `:query` with a call to `.model` to return the first row decoded into a table with column names as keys.
+If the last parameter after the statement is a function, it is used as the 'newf' argument to the call to `.model`, to provide further initialization of the row's table.
+Returns the resulting table, or nil if the query did not return any row.
+It returns nil along with any error in case of failure, as returned by `:query`.

+### `Connection:select(stmt, ...)`

+Combines a call to `:query` with a call to `.models` to return an array of rows each decoded into a table with column names as keys.
+If the last parameter after the statement is a function, it is used as the 'newf' argument to the call to `.models`, to provide further initialization of each row's table.
+Returns the resulting array (which is empty if the query returned no row), or nil and any error as returned by `:query`.

 ### `Connection:close()`

 Closes the connection and frees resources associated with it.